h0bbel/homelab/README.md

 ## Executive Summary

 The purpose of this document is to describe in necessary detail the current project description to represent a suitable model generating Conceptual, Logical and Physical designs for HomeLab.

-The Conceptual Design documentation presents the proposed structure of the datacenter transformation project, such as the requirements, assumptions and risks involved.
+The [Conceptual Design](Conceptual.md) presents the proposed structure of the datacenter transformation project, such as the requirements, assumptions and risks involved.

-The logical design is based on the conceptual design, and provides a more detailed view of the components and relationships.
+The [Logical Design](Logical.md) is based on the conceptual design, and provides a more detailed view of the components and relationships.

-This in turn results in a physical design that can be used to build the entire stack of services required.
+This in turn results in a [Physical Design](Physical.md) that can be used to build the entire stack of services.

-## Business Background
+## "Business" Background

-There was a need to move away from Windows based services for Directory, File, DNS and DHCP services, simply because those requires licenses that are soon to be unavailable.
+There was a need to move away from Microsoft Windows based services for Directory, File, DNS and DHCP services, simply because those requires licenses that are soon to be unavailable.
+It is also imperative that no new HW is to be purchased, and the new design needs to be able to run on existing infrastructure.

 A secondary reason to move away from the existing infrastructure, is to become more proficient in deploying infrastructure services based on open source and Linux.

-By developing the documentation in this manner, the idea is for it to work as an execise in writing enterprise design documents.
+*By developing the documentation in this manner, the idea is for it to work as an execise in writing enterprise design documents.*

 **Participants**